 It wasn’t long after that transaction was complete that the opportunity to get into the dealership business arose.
 The Freightliner franchise for most of Western Washington was available, and Larry recognized a great opportunity for some vertical integration.
 Timing was fortuitous as it was just prior to this time that Freightliner became part of Daimler Benz, greatly enhancing its financial fortunes and allowing for a much higher level of engineering and development.
 In the early 90’s, Larry and Virginia were joined in the business by their sons, Steve and Scott.

 Over those last 30 years, Freightliner’s product development has been second to none in the industry.
 At GTI, the Gordon Family proudly ran exclusively Freightliners that consistently outperformed the competition in fuel mileage, uptime, and total life cycle cost.
 The unique position of running a large fleet and also a Freightliner dealership provided a great opportunity as a “lab” to try new innovations in the product and give feedback to the dealership about best practices.

 As of November 2013, the Gordons exited the fleet business, having sold GTI to Heartland Express of Iowa to create a national operation with service and safety at its core.
-That transaction has allowed the family to focus on the dealership business and expand to 12 locations across Washington, Oregon, and Hawaii.
-We continue to apply the lessons learned through 70 years of truck operation and 30 years of dealer experience to assist our customers at being successful today and into the future.
+That transaction has allowed the family to focus on the dealership business and expand to 19 locations across Washington, Oregon, Idaho, California, Alaska and Hawaii.
+We continue to apply the lessons learned through over 75 years of truck operation and 35 years of dealer experience to assist our customers at being successful today and into the future.